Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux

-\begin{pot} By Proposition~\ref{prop:StandardTaskGraph} and~\ref{prop:StandardProcessorGraph}, the number of standard 2D mesh task and processor graphs of shape $\lambda \vdash n$ is both $f^\lambda$.
-Thus, for a given shape $\lambda \vdash n$, the number of bijective task assignments by their coordinates between standard 2D mesh task graphs of shape $\lambda \vdash n$ and standard 2D mesh processor graphs of shape $\lambda \vdash n$ is ${(f^\lambda)}^2$.
-For a given $n$, if we consider all possible partitions (or shapes) of $n$, then the total number of such task assignments is $\sum_{\lambda \vdash n}{(f^\lambda)}^2$, which is $n!$ by Theorem~\ref{thm:RS}. $ $ \end{pot}

-In case a 2D mesh graph represents a 2D mesh processor graph, we say that the associated 2D mesh Young diagram (respectively, 2D mesh tableau) is the \emph{2D mesh processor diagram} (respectively, \emph{2D mesh processor tableau}).

-\begin{defn} A \emph{2D mesh processor diagram of shape $\lambda \vdash n$} is a 2D mesh Young diagram of shape $\lambda \vdash n$, where each cell in the 2D mesh processor diagram represents each processor in the heterogeneous system $P=\{p_1,\,p_2,\ldots,\,p_n\}$.
-Each cell is assumed to have direct communication links with its neighboring cells and have a routing capability, allowing it to send and receive messages to and from any other cell in the diagram. \end{defn}
+Figure~\ref{fig:2DMeshTopologyGraphs}(a) shows our approach to convert a 2D-MS into a Young diagram in a compact manner.
+Similarly to Figure~\ref{fig:2DMeshTopologyGraphs}(a), Figure~\ref{fig:2DMeshTopologyGraphs}(b) and (c) convert the variants of a 2D-MS into their corresponding Young diagrams.
+Meanwhile, each label (except labels involving coordinates $(1, 1)$, $(1, 4)$, $(4, 1)$, and $(4, 4)$) in Figure~\ref{fig:2DMeshTopologyGraphs}(d) denotes a task ID in order to represent a task assignment in a 2D-MS.

-To exploit the regular nature of a 2D mesh topology, we consider a hierarchical 2D mesh processor diagram of canonical shape, where the rows and columns of heterogeneous processors are sorted in descending order by their priorities (or execution rates).
+To exploit the regular nature of a 2D mesh topology, we consider a hierarchical 2D mesh diagram of canonical shape, where the rows and columns of heterogeneous nodes are sorted in descending order by their priorities (or execution rates).
 We first define a 2D-HMS consisting of $m\times n$ heterogeneous nodes.
 Then, we define a hierarchical 2D mesh diagram to represent a 2D-HMS. \begin{defn} A \emph{hierarchical 2D mesh-connected system} (2D-HMS) of $m \times n$ heterogeneous nodes is a heterogeneous 2D-MS with the following partial order